line/centraldogma/site/src/sphinx/auth.rst

 --------------------------------------------

 `Apache Shiro`_ is a Java security framework that performs authentication, authorization, cryptography, and session management.
-Central Dogma leverages its authentication feature to authentication a user.
+Central Dogma leverages its authentication feature to authenticate a user.
 If you want to configure the authentication layer with `Apache Shiro`_, you should configure the ``authentication`` property in your ``conf/dogma.json`` as follows.
-Note that the path of your INI configuration file is specified on the ``properties`` property.
+Note that the path of your INI configuration file is specified in the ``properties`` property.

 .. code-block:: json